-Striking a good balance between horror and comedy, this contemporized vampire tale flits along in entertaining fashion before making like a ghoul and falling apart at the end.
+Striking a good balance between horror and comedy (with the emphasis tilted to the former), this contemporized vampire tale flits along in entertaining fashion before making like a ghoul and falling apart at the end.
 Even so, “Vampire in Brooklyn” dresses up Eddie Murphy in an appropriately toothy vehicle that promises to entomb a solid if perhaps unspectacular box office body count, depending on how much opening-weekend bite the star still has going for him.

 Helmer Wes Craven may help by bringing his horror-fan following to the party as well, with some of the pic’s over-the-top humor predicated on gore of the rip-out-your-heart-and-show-it-to-you type.

 That and the suspense factor may come as a mild surprise to those gearing up for a broader comedy, though Craven always has mixed humor with the grisly proceedings in his “Nightmare on Elm Street” movies.
 “Vampire” also goes out of its way to showcase Murphy’s comic talents in addition to letting him play more of a character — and a villainous one at that — than we’ve seen in some of his recent films.

 Though there’s a joke about the blaxploitation pic “Blacula,” in tone and execution “Vampire” more closely recalls the 1985 movie “Fright Night” in presenting Murphy as Maximillian — a suave, earthy vampire galavanting around New York.

 Maximillian, we’re told in an opening voiceover, is the last of a breed of Caribbean vampires, descending on Brooklyn in search of a half-human, half-vampire woman who’s unaware of her lineage to be his bride.